| The Kurds In the first three months of this year, more than 2,900 people from Iraq and Turkey sought political asylum

 suppressed anxiety about what will happen when Saddam, or his successor in Baghdad, tries to reassert control over the Kurdish

-regions of Iraq.
 Last autumn a battalion of Iraqi troops seized a village in the south of the KDP's land, testing the

 allies' military response.
 British fighters and US buzzed the area and the Iraqi contingent eventually surrendered to the

-KDP.
 The situation is far worse for those Kurds around the oil-producing cities of Mosul and Kirkuk, which were left

 in the hands of troops loyal to Saddam in 1991.
 The Iraqi government has been pursuing a policy of forced Arabisation, expelling